RESOStandards/transport/web-api-add-edit.md

 # Introduction
 The Web API Add/Edit Endorsement defines how to create, update, or delete data in the RESO Web API.
 It also includes standard error message responses so interactive clients may inform users how to correct issues with business rules, for example.

-This proposal does not provide formal business rule support, however.
+This proposal does not provide formal business rule support.
 That is addressed in [Validation Expressions (RCP-019)](https://github.com/RESOStandards/transport/blob/main/web-api-validation-expression.md), which is compatible with this specification.

 <br />

 # Section 1: Purpose
-Creating and editing data is an important part of the listing transaction, and primarily done through a UI at the current time.
+Creating and editing data is an important part of the listing transaction and primarily done through a UI.
+In order to allow for interactive clients, _data producers_ need to be able to perform certain actions.

-There are other use cases for Add/Edit capabilities in the API as well, such as creating Open Houses, Showings, or maintaining Member and Office data.
+There are also other cases, such as creating Open Houses, Showings, or maintaining Member and Office data, where the ability to support such clients is useful.

 The goal of this proposal is to provide a standard mechanism for create, update, and delete actions in the RESO Web API.

 Add/Edit providers may implement as many or as few actions as makes sense for their business case, with one or more standard or local fields.

 When Data Dictionary elements are used, they will be recognized by the RESO Certification System.